rickoslyder/PitLaneTravel/README.md

 NEXT_PUBLIC_POSTHOG_HOST=
 ```

-## Setup
+## Contributing

-1. Clone the repository
+1. Fork the repository
-2. Copy `.env.example` to `.env.local` and fill in the environment variables from above
-3. Run `npm install` to install dependencies
-4. Run `npm run dev` to run the app locally
+2. Create a new branch for your feature
+3. Make your changes
+4. Submit a pull request

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.